Want to solve complex business problems using technology, processes and data?

 Business and Systems Analysis

 The modelling and design techniques used by business analysts, including the methods and tools used to document business flows, information analysis, rules, classes, and other related elements required for business analysis

 The role and potential of IT to support business process management and design.
 Students learn a modern business process modelling technique, apply that to designing an improved business process, then test and evaluate their proposed design using simulation software.

 Database and Analytics

 The databases component covers the fundamentals of relational databases, relational database modelling, and SQL database queries using enterprise database.
 The analytics component covers data extraction, visualisation and predictive analytics.
 Workshops enable students to obtain practical experience.

 Overview of organisational behaviour and its relevance to business transformation using IT, including, individual, interpersonal and group behaviour and performance; motivation, change; communication, leadership and managerial roles.

 Management of IT Projects for Business Analysts

 This course provides a detailed examination of IT project management including scheduling, monitoring and control techniques, and the use of automated tools.
 Students will gain an appreciation of IT risk management, change management strategies for internal and external stakeholders, and social and cultural issues arising in multi-country project team environments.

 This course addresses the theory and best practices leading to the alignment between business strategy and information systems’ infrastructures.
 Students learn how to analyse, model, design and evaluate enterprise architecture, and how to create effective governance instruments for successful enterprise architecture.

 Digital Innovation and Strategy

-Students will gain the skills required for formulating IS strategy, and learn about the role of IT in designing new business models and in enabling innovation.
-Students will develop a mastery of the IS strategic process, including governance, application portfolio management, business case development, sourcing decisions, and benefits assessment.
+Students will gain the skills required for formulating digital strategy, and learn about the role of IT in designing new business models and in enabling innovation.
+Develop a mastery of the digital strategy process, including customer discovery, market fit evaluation, business model validation, and open innovation.